piegian99ita/SDN_digital_twin/README.md

  - **Mininet**: A Python library for emulating network topologies, enabling the creation and experimentation with virtual networks.
  - **Ryu**: A popular open-source SDN controller framework, providing the foundation for constructing custom traffic management and data collection logic.
+ ## Project Objectives

+ - Design and implement an SDN network using Mininet, mimicking a real-world or custom topology.
+ - Develop a Ryu application to:
+   - Manage the network communication between hosts and switches.
+   - Gather network state data for real-time analysis and synchronization with the digital twin.
+ - Create a digital twin of the network that:
+   - Mirrors the state and behavior of the physical network in real-time.
+   - Provides a platform for testing and validating network changes without impacting the physical network.

+ ## Potential Applications

+ - **Network Management and Monitoring**: Real-time tracking and management of network state to ensure optimal performance and quick identification of issues.
+ - **Testing and Validation**: Safe environment to test network configurations and updates before applying them to the physical network.
+ - **Proactive Maintenance**: Predict potential failures or performance degradation and address issues before they impact the network.
+ - **Optimization and Scaling**: Experiment with different configurations and scaling strategies to find the most efficient setup for the physical network.
+ - **Educational Purposes**: Serve as a teaching tool to demonstrate SDN concepts and network management techniques in a controlled environment.

  ## Getting Started